avanbtech/Security-Service/README.md

 - Go [here](https://nodejs.org/en/) and install node.js.
 The LTS version should suffice, and follow the installation prompts.
 - Test to make sure that both node.js and npm, the node package manager are installed properly.
 Use the following commands in a command prompt (I suggest git bash, the prompt that comes with installing git on your computer!) to test.
+- As for developing on Windows.
+I suggest using [Atom](https://atom.io/).
+It allows you to see the directory tree of our project, which allows for efficient code modification.

 ```
 node -v